What Investors Look For in a Pitch Deck (2026 Guide)

 When making a pitch deck the reason for its creation shouldn't be to raise money.
 While this may sound like strange advice, the real reason why you are making a pitch deck is to get to the next meeting.
 You need to keep in mind that your pitch deck and the presentation for it will most likely be the first thing an investor is seeing to learn about your company.

-Furthermore, because investments rarely conducted after a single meeting.
+Furthermore, investments are rarely made after a single meeting.
 The main objective here is to stir interest in your business.
-You want the investors to ask for more once they’ve heard your pitch and not turn you away.
+You want the investors to ask for more once they've heard your pitch and not turn you away.
+The main reason behind a deck is to get to the next part, which is getting another meeting and a request for further details.

 Here's where we reveal what investors want to see on your pitch deck.